hepetor/ROIPizza/README.md

 ##
 - Delete empty files from the pizzeria files
 ##
-- Editing pizzeria info from the command line
-##
 - Fix user inputs (Ignore empty or incorrect user inputs)
 ##
 - Exception handling